fixposition/fixposition_driver/README.md

 This converter operates as a ROS node, connecting to either a TCP or serial stream of Fixposition output data and publishing the state messages as both nav_msgs::Odometry and fixpositon_output::VRTK messages.

-It currently only supports parsing of messages in the following format:
+It currently only supports parsing of input messages in the following format:

 `$FP,GPS_WEEK,GPS_SEC,x,y,z,x_vel,y_vel,z_vel,w_quat,x_quat,y_quat,z_quat,STATUS,VERSION*CHK`